xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Envelope detectors run an exponential moving average (EMA) of the incoming signal.
 They are used as a part of the most DRC components.
-They can also be used to implement the VU meters and level detectors.
+They can also be used to implement VU meters and level detectors.

 They feature `attack and release times`_ to control the responsiveness of the envelope detector.